jessharrell/LunchboxReactKata/README.md

 Note that, out of the box, yarn+watchman will watch for changes to your project and re-run tests around changed code.
-You can also instruct it to re-run all tests by type 'a' in the terminal window where you ran 'yarn test'
+You can also instruct it to re-run all tests by type 'a' in the terminal window where you ran 'yarn test.'

+Also note that you will probably have to do 'npm run eject' to do custom configurations of Jest, such as specifying a setup file to be run before tests.
+It's not scary, though.
+Just make sure to do a 'yarn install' afterward so it'll install the millions of dependencies you were getting for free before.

 ### Acceptance Testing with Detox (and a fake server)
 stuff